apify/apify-docs/docs/crawling_basics.md

 # [](#basics) Basics of crawling

 Basics of crawling is the second part of our web scraping for beginners course.
 In the [Basics of data collection]({{@link data_collection_basics.md}}) part, we learned how to extract data from a web page.
-Specifically the [Alexa Top Sites index](https://www.alexa.com/topsites).
+Specifically the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.

 In this part we will take a look at moving between web pages which we call crawling.
-We will collect data for all the countries in the [Alexa Top Sites by Country index](https://www.alexa.com/topsites/countries) and
+We will collect data for all the countries in the <a href="https://www.alexa.com/topsites/countries" target="_blank">Alexa Top Sites by Country index</a> and collect browsing data from all the countries listed there.

 ## [](#how-to) How to crawl?